leonardomaccari/fromdiff/README.md

-A python From: field similarity scorer.
+# A python From: field similarity scorer.

 If you have a list of "From:" email fields and you want to aggregate the emails that coming from the same person, that might similar (but different) "From:" field, this code can help you.

+## Input & Output
 It takes as input a JSON file, containing a list of "From:" fields in the form: